|

 SWCPC 422

-Consists of photographs of William Henry Jackson Watercolors and family
+Consists of photographs of William Henry Jackson watercolors and family trips

-trips made by Clifford Jones.
-Locations varied in the United States, the Caribbean, and
+made by Clifford Jones.
+Locations varied in the United States, the Caribbean,

-South America, the American West, wildlife, national parks, fishing, New York City, and
+and South America, the American West, wildlife, national parks, fishing, New

 Jones, Edward Newlon